10sr/with-venv-el/README.md

 specify which venv directory to use.

-If you always enable `with-venv` for certain functions, you can use `with-venv-advice-add`:
+If you want to always enable `with-venv` for certain functions, you can use `with-venv-advice-add`:

 ``` emacs-lisp